 - Instead of using a washing machine, always prefer to hand-wash them.

 - Always use mild or cold water to wash.

 - Please don’t put your stockings in a dryer.
 Let them air dry naturally by hanging them outside.

 - Only use detergent or soap.
 Try to avoid fabric softeners.

 The bottom line is compression socks are ideal for promoting blood flow and offering comfort by applying pressure to the legs and ankles.
-However, if you are someone who is prescribed these socks to treat any condition like venous thrombosis or varicose veins, then make sure properly fitted socks and follow the instructions given by your doctor, including how to wear them and how long to wear them to avoid any skin damage or in worse cases, vein damage.
+However, if you are someone who has prescribed socks to treat any condition, like venous thrombosis or varicose veins, please ensure they are properly fitted and follow the instructions given by your doctor.
+The doctor will include how to wear them and how long to wear them.
+This will help to avoid any skin damage or in worse cases, vein damage.